TariqGon/TariqGon.github.io/_posts/2018-03-19- Image_Recognition_With_Neural_Networks_Using_Tensorflow.md

 ![png](/images/nn/output_14_1.png)

-Some parameters need to be adjusted be training our neural network:
+Some parameters need to be adjusted before training our neural network:

 ### Learning Rate